ekr/base-drafts/draft-ietf-quic-transport.md

 The EMPTY_ACK frame (type=0x19) is used to transmit loss recovery information during the cryptographic handshake before keys are established.
-The EMPTY_ACK frame is used to assist loss recovery, see {{QUIC-RECOVERY}} by indicating that the receiver received a packet that it was not able to decrypt and hence cannot send a real ACK.
+The EMPTY_ACK frame is used to assist loss recovery, see {{QUIC-RECOVERY}} by indicating that the receiver received a packet it was not able to decrypt and hence cannot send a real ACK.

 An EMPTY_ACK frame has no content.
 That is, an EMPTY_ACK frame consists of the